Cozy Peach Kitchen

 Instructions

-• Heat a medium pot over medium-high heat.
-Once hot, drizzle in 1 tablespoon olive oil.
-Add the finely chopped shallots, mushrooms and ¼ teaspoon salt.
+• Heat a medium pot or tall-walled skillet over medium heat.
+Drizzle with olive oil.
+Once hot, add the shallot, mushrooms, and ½ teaspoon salt.
 Cook until mushrooms are softened, about 8-10 minutes.

-• Drizzle in a small amount of vegetable broth to deglaze the pot and remove any stuck-on bits of orzo.
+• Drizzle in a small amount of vegetable broth to deglaze the pan and remove any stuck-on bits of orzo.
 Add remaining vegetable broth.

-• Bring to a boil over high heat.
-Once boiling, reduce to a simmer over medium-low and cover with a lid.
+• Bring to a rapid simmer over high heat.
+Reduce to a gentle simmer over medium-low.
+Cover with a lid.
 Simmer un the orzo is cooked through, about 10 minutes.
+Stir the orzo every few minutes to encourage even cooking.

-• Once the orzo is cooked, remove the lid and stir in remaining ingredients: pesto, chickpeas, spinach and capers.
+• Once the orzo is cooked, remove the lid and stir in the remaining ingredients: pesto, chickpeas, spinach, and capers.
 Cook uncovered on low until the spinach is wilted and the pesto is warmed.
-Serve topped with freshly ground black pepper, red pepper flakes and additional capers if desired.
+Serve topped with freshly ground black pepper, red pepper flakes, Parmesan, and additional capers if desired.
 Serve hot.

 Video